samjones00/docs/docs/_documentation/dotnet-scripts.md

 }
 ```

+Which our latest templates have adopted, that can be run with either `npm run`, `x scripts` or its `x s` alias:

+    $ npm run dtos
+    $ x scripts dtos
+    $ x s dtos

 ### Shell Script Methods

 `#Script` lets you evaluate [1000+ .NET #Script Methods](https://sharpscript.net/docs/scripts-reference) using [JavaScript syntax](https://sharpscript.net/docs/syntax) including a number of common Windows and Bash shell commands: